arjunkmrm/python-test/README.md

 ## Development

 Your server code is in `src/hello_server/server.py`.
-Add your tools and resources there.
+Add or update your server capabilities there.

 ## Testing

-Test interactively:
+Test interactively with the smithery playground:

    ```bash
    uv run playground
    ```